kuehhirt/kuehhirt.github.io/research.md

 To answer these questions, I apply quantitative methods to large scale, often longitudinal, survey data.
 Because my research mostly addresses causal relations, I have a deep and abiding interest in modern methods of causal inference (which I also delight in teaching).
 In recent years, I've become a stern believer in open science.
 Therefore, I now strive to provide documentation that allows others to reproduce my research with minimal effort.

-You'll find my publications and current projects in my [cv](https://www.dropbox.com/s/cklf1o689gx7jvx/cv_kuehhirt_fira.pdf?dl=0).
+For publications and current projects, here's my [cv](https://www.dropbox.com/s/cklf1o689gx7jvx/cv_kuehhirt_fira.pdf?dl=0).